ClementGib/TCS/GO.md

 ```

 ### Declarations:
-- Global variable : Variables that are declared in the global scope, it can be accessed throughout the program or within any function in the defined package.
+- `Global variable` : Variables that are declared in the `global scope`, it can be accessed throughout the program or within any `function` in the defined `package`.
-- Local variable : Variables that are declared inside a function or a block.
+- `Local variable` : Variables that are declared inside a `function` or a `block`.

 If a local and global variable share a name, the compiler will always choose the local variable, the program gonna work!